Cleanup Bookkeeping Case Study: 19-Property Rental Portfolio

 • Net deposits received from the property manager had been recorded as rental income without showing the gross rental income, property management fees, property expenses, and security deposit activity reflected on the owner statements.

-• One bank account and three credit card accounts needed reconciliation.
+• One bank account and three credit card accounts had not been reconciled since the prior year.

 • Security deposit balances did not tie to the property manager's owner statements.

-• Some security deposit balances related to tenants who had moved out were still showing in QuickBooks Online.
+• Some security deposit balances related to tenants who had moved out were still showing on the Balance Sheet.

 • Monthly payments for five mortgage loans needed to be separated between principal and interest.